 Does Influencer Marketing Work?

 Influencer marketing has dominated much of the trendy advertising discussion in the past few years.
 We’ve even seen dedicated influencer agencies pop up to manage influencer relations and campaigns.
-Companies are pouring money into the influencer market, most notably on YouTube and Instagram, in hopes that this is the next big thing.
+Companies are pouring money into the influencer market, most notably on YouTube and Instagram.
 But the question remains, does it work?